What is the Sharpe ratio?

 Kurtosis: This is the peakedness or flatness of a frequency distribution

 B. The risk-free rate of return (rf): This is applied to reveal if one is appropriately rewarded for taking a further risk.
-Normally, the most archaic in U.S T-bill is the risk-free rate on return.
+Usually, the most archaic in U.S. T-bill is the risk-free rate of return.
 Though this kind of security is more stable, risk-free security has been debated by some that are supposed to match the period of comparable investment.

-For instance, equities remain an asset that persists for a long period.
-Perhaps we should not compare them with the long period risk-free asset present: the government issued IPS?
-Applying IPS that can persist for a long time would result in different ratio values because normally, under interest rate clime, T-bills have lesser returns than IPS.
+For instance, equities remain an asset that persists for an extended period.
+Perhaps we should not compare them with the long-term risk-free asset present: the government-issued IPS.
+Applying IPS that can persist for a long time would result in different ratio values because typically, under interest rate clime, T-bills have lesser returns than IPS.

 For example, a decade index returned to three percent of the year 2017 on inflation-protected securities was reported by BARCLAYS US TREASURY.